codeFliers/JAVA-EE/README.md

 Every part of it are running in "**containers**"² who are virtualised environment in which application get executed (app container), applet (applet container) and the handle of http request by the server (web container).

-Put in a very simple way, it is very usefull in Enterprise ecosystems and to get into web application development.
+Put in a very simple way, it is very usefull in Enterprise1:1 UNIDIRECTIONAL relationship ecosystems and to get into web application development.

 ### How is the basic logic structure of a Web Application ?